-My wife and I retired from our day jobs and started farming full time 6 years ago.
-We have built 3 farms, one in Santa Fe, New Mexico, one in Plummer, Idaho and our current farm in Duchesne, Utah
+My wife and I retired from our day jobs and started farming full time 7 years ago.
+We have built 3 farms, one in Santa Fe, New Mexico, one in Plummer, Idaho and one in Duchesne, Utah

 Dean is a retired custom furniture builder/woodworker and volunteer firefighter.
 Dyan was a real estate broker, gardener, rental property owner and bike industry sales rep.

 We would like to have a farm that is at least one acre and upwards of 20, as long as there is ample cleared farmland to grow vegetables and raise chickens and possibly a small amount of livestock.